Tomatoes Make Great Sunflower Companion Plants

-Plant sunflowers to attract more pollinators like birds and bees to your garden for the best tomato crop ever.
+Tomatoes make ideal sunflower companion plants.
+The sunflowers attract more pollinators like birds and bees to your garden for the best tomato crop ever.

-I love to grow tomatoes in my garden not just because they are so delicious to eat but I like the smell of the tomato plants which is especially strong when I pinch the suckers off.
-Can you guess how many plants I have grown this year?
-The photo above seems to show a bunch of plants but I only planted 2 plants–yes, all that growth above is from two plants.
-But don’t think that means I will get lots of green and no tomatoes–these two plants have already produced about 2 dozen tomatoes in my garden in Colorado and have at least five dozen green tomatoes on them waiting to ripen.
+I love to grow tomatoes in my garden.
+They are so delicious to eat, but I like the smell of the tomato plants—which is especially strong when I pinch the suckers off.
+These two plants have already produced about two dozen tomatoes in my garden in Colorado and have at least five dozen green tomatoes on them waiting to ripen.

-The main reason I get a lot of tomatoes from my plants is because the bees that come to drink the nectar from the sunflower plant flowers also pollinate my tomato blossoms.
-As can be seen in the photos I plant my tomatoes right next to the sunflower patch–that allows the bees to pollinate the tomato blossoms without having far to fly from the nectar bearing flowers on the sunflower plants to the flowers are my tomato plants.
-And they pollinate most of the tomato blossoms so I get fruit from almost each of them.
+The main reason I get a lot of tomatoes from my plants is because the bees that come to drink the nectar from the sunflowers also pollinate my tomato blossoms.
+I plant my tomatoes right next to the sunflower patch.
+This allows the bees to pollinate the tomato blossoms without having far to fly from the nectar bearing flowers on the sunflower plants.
+They pollinate most of the tomato blossoms, so I get fruit from almost each of them.